One of the fastest areas of liability exposure for the dental profession is the negligent hiring and retention of employees.

 2. Reviewing the driving history of a potential employee;

 In general, negligent hiring is based upon the principle that an owner of a dental practice has an obligation to protect not only the employees, but also the patients.
+It would be a good idea to use services similar to ClearStar to carry out these employment checks.

 If the owner of a dental practice fails to conduct a criminal background check on a new or existing employee, and that particular employee commits some type of criminal act against a patient [i.e., improper touching, credit card fraud, etc.], then the owner of the practice may be held liable.